interrogator/depgrep/README.md

 Available relations:

 ```
 a = b   : a and b are the same node
 a & b   : a and b are the same node (same as =)

 a <- b  : a is a dependent of b
 a <<- b : a is a descendent of b, with any distance in between
 a <-: b : a is the only dependent of b
 a <-N b : a is descendeent of b by N generations

 a -> b  : a is the governor of a
 a ->> b : a is an ancestor of b, with any distance in between
 a ->: b : a is the only governor  of b (as is normal in many grammars)
 a ->N b : a is ancestor of b by N generations

 a + b   : a is immediately to the left of b
 a ++ b  : a is two places to the left of b
 a +++ b : a is three places to the left of b (...)
 a +N b  : a is N places to the left of b
 a <| b  : a is left of b, with any distance in between

 a - b   : a is immediately to the right of b
 a -- b  : a is two places to the right of b
 a --- b : a is three places to the right of b
-a -N b: a is n places to the right of b
+a -N b  : a is n places to the right of b
 a |> b  : a is right of b, with any distance in between

 a $ b   : a and b share a governor
 ```

 ### Negation